autonity/docs.autonity.org/reference/api/aut/op-prot/index.md

 ###  setUnbondingPeriod

 Sets a new value for the `unbondingPeriod` protocol parameter.
+The configuration change will take effect at the block height logged in the function's `appliesAtHeight` event parameter.

 The unbonding period specifies the length of time that bonded stake must wait before it can be redeemed for Newton after processing a stake redeem transaction.
 The period of time is defined as a number of blocks.

 The `unbondingPeriod` period value must be greater than the `epochPeriod` protocol parameter.
 When the last block of an epoch is finalised, logic checks if the unbonding period for any pending unbonding requests for unbonding has expired and if so applies the staking transitions.